-This Blackberry Sage Shrub is made with apple cider vinegar and sparkling water to create a fruity, lightly sweetened drink.
+This fruity Shrub Recipe is made with vinegar and sparkling water to create a tasty, lightly sweetened drink.
+Making homemade drinking vinegar couldn't be simpler!

 Ever heard of a shrub?
 No, not the plant, I’m talking about the drink!
 A shrub is basically a vinegar-based drink that’s made with fresh fruit and sugar.
-Personally, I hate vinegar—like can’t even stand the smell—but these drinks are awesome because you only use a small amount of “vinegar syrup” for each drink.
+Personally, I'm not a huge fan of vinegar but these drinks are awesome because you only use a small amount for each drink.

 Ingredients